TycheSoftwares/testing-repo/.github/ISSUE_TEMPLATE/suggestion-for-documentation-improvement-correction.md

 ---
-name: Suggestion for Documentation Improvement/Correction
+name: "\U0001F4DD Suggestion for Documentation Improvement/Correction"
-about: Propose a specific improvement or correction for an existing document
+about: Propose a specific improvement or correction for an existing document.
-title: ''
+title: "[DOC-BUG]"
-labels: documentation
+labels: 'type: documentation'
 assignees: ''

 ---